Illuminated Manuscript and Incunabula Leaf Catalog

 About The Catalog Listings

 All items in this catalog are unconditionally guaranteed to be genuine and accurately described.
-Any item may be returned within ten days of receipt for a full refund.
+Any item may be returned within seven days of receipt for a full refund.
 No reason for return is ever required.They are in fine used condition and are complete with all pages as issued.
 All papers are free of damage or objectionable defects.
 We are sure you will be delighted with their exceptional state of preservation.
 We purchase only the finest condition newspapers that can be found to offer to our valued friends and customers.

 These are the finest quality original antique newspapers and magazines, that you might find elsewhere priced at much greater cost.
 It has always been my policy to present my catalog items at "wholesale to the public" prices.
 Therefore all catalog items and quoted prices are net, and are not subject to further discount, either for dealers or in consideration of quantity orders.
 It is our policy to price our items based on what we believe to be their fair market value.
 I do not set prices at absurdly inflated levels to take advantage of novices or "investors"; nor do employ the common ploy of starting with an unrealistically high price in order to "negotiate" a phony discount later.
 As over a third of our catalog orders are from dealers buying for resale, at our stated prices, we have every confidence that this policy maintains an ethical standard of integrity and fairness to all.